“Yes, it will worsen storms”

 Be one of the first to vote

-El Niño is a periodic warming of the tropical Pacific Ocean that occurs every few years and influences weather patterns globally, including Atlantic hurricane activity.
-When El Niño is strong, it typically suppresses Atlantic hurricane formation by increasing wind shear and altering atmospheric conditions unfavorable for storm development.
-The 2026 hurricane season forecasts hinge on whether a robust El Niño will materialize, making this a critical factor for coastal preparedness and seasonal predictions.
+El Niño is a periodic warming of the tropical Pacific Ocean that occurs every few years and influences global weather patterns, including Atlantic hurricane activity.
+When El Niño is strong, it typically suppresses Atlantic hurricane formation by increasing wind shear and altering atmospheric conditions that hurricanes need to develop.
+The 2026 hurricane season has drawn particular attention because forecasters predicted a robust or "super" El Niño would dominate, potentially making it one of the quieter Atlantic seasons in recent years.